Indiana University School of Medicine: Early and current facilities

 The cornerstone of the Riley Hospital for Children was laid on October 7, 1923, and dedicated on October 7, 1924.
 The hospital, named in honor of Hoosier poet James Whitcomb Riley, was erected north of Long Hospital.
 The James Whitcomb Riley Association (now known as the Riley Children's Foundation) hoped to raise an initial $250,000 in funding to add to the state's appropriation.
 By 1923 it had received $911,518 in pledges from more than 30,000 citizens, including $45,000 in donations from a mass fundraising event.
 Significant additions to the hospital were built over the years, including three in the 1930s: a Kiwanis Unit, dedicated in 1930; a Rotary Unit, dedicated in 1931; and a hydrotherapy pool in 1935.

 Another of the medical school's early teaching hospitals was the William H. Coleman Hospital for Women.
 Erected west of Long Hospital and dedicated on October 20, 1927, Coleman Hospital's total cost was about $300,000.
 Other early buildings erected on the medical school campus in Indianapolis included the Ball Residence for Nurses, dedicated on October 7, 1928; and Fesler Hall, built in 1939.
+Long Hospital received the addition of Willis D. Gatch Hall in 1938.
 Myers Hall was built in Bloomington in 1937 for the medical students there.
 The school's medical research building was expanded in 1947 with a five-year grant from the Riley Children's Foundation.
-The VanNuys Medical Sciences Building opened in Indianapolis in 1958.
+The Van Nuys Medical Science Building opened in Indianapolis in 1958.
+The nearby Ruth Lilly Medical Library building opened in 1989.